Belcourt, North Dakota

 Belcourt is a census-designated place (CDP) in Rolette County, North Dakota, United States.
 It is within the Turtle Mountain Indian Reservation.
-The population was 1,510 at the 2020 census.
+The population was 1,510 as of the 2020 census, and was estimated to be 1,687 in 2025.

 The community is the seat of the Turtle Mountain Band of Chippewa Indians.
 Belcourt was originally known as Siipiising, which is Anishinaabe (Chippewa) for "creek that sings with life-giving water."
 The name refers to what European Americans called "Ox Creek", which flows through the center of town.
 The town is served by different forms of media, such as KEYA, a tribal radio station that can be found at 88.5 FM; and the Turtle Mountain Times, the tribally owned newspaper that was established in 2003.

 History

 Belcourt was laid out in 1884.
+It is named after Father Belcourt.
 The community was named Belcourt in honour of Georges-Antoine Belcourt.
 Father Belcourt was a French Canadian Roman Catholic diocesan priest and missionary who served the Chippewa and Métis throughout his ministry in the mid-nineteenth century.
 Belcourt advocated politically on the behalf of the Anishinaabeg and Métis in Canada and in the United States until 1859.
 Father Belcourt described the Chippewa historical territory in the Pembina River basin as covering an area about 400 miles from north to south and 500 miles from east to west.

 Geography

-According to the United States Census Bureau, the CDP has a total area of 6.0 sqmi, of which 5.8 sqmi is land and 0.2 sqmi (3.36%) is water.
-It is named after Father Belcourt.
+According to the United States Census Bureau, the CDP has a total area of 6.012 sqmi, of which 5.810 sqmi is land and 0.202 sqmi (3.36%) is water.